Styling

-Tamagui supports a superset of the React Native style properties - either to the
+Tamagui supports a superset of the React Native style properties on to any

 Here’s how that looks in practice: